Better Colchester Developments

 In partnership with Culver Square and the Our Colchester BID, we installed 150 brightly coloured umbrellas in Culver Square.

-We launched a new campaign aimed at taking a harder approach to those who fly tip in our borough.
+We launched a new campaign aimed at taking a harder approach to those who fly tip in our city.

-We launched a new ‘Ask Mark’ project inviting borough residents and businesses to email questions to the leader of the council.
+We launched a new ‘Ask Mark’ project inviting city residents and businesses to email questions to the leader of the council.

 We supported celebrations of diversity in Colchester with contributions to the Rice and Spice festival and events to celebrate Black History month in October.